Rikard Moen, Former Chief Medical Officer, Optima Health

 Marketing and Communications Work Stream Lead

 Rikard is an international Occupational Health Manager with 20 years of experience as a proficient health care manager with extensive knowledge in both corporate and occupational health, specialising in Occupational Medicine.
-He joined Optima Health in September 2019 from his role as the Chief Medical Officer for Transport for London with a focus on leading clinical excellence across the company.
+Rikard joined Optima Health in September 2019 working as their Chief Medical Officer until July 2022 following his role as the Chief Medical Officer for Transport for London with a focus on leading clinical excellence across the company.
 From this experience Rikard brings a wealth of insight on the challenges faced by both public/private healthcare and industry provision of remote, rural and humanitarian healthcare.
 Rikard’s profession began as a surgeon.
 Eager to pursue a career in Occupational Medicine, he continued studies to gain his MSc in Occupational Health, as well as MFOM and FFOM award.

-Andy Kent, Orthopaedic Surgical Consultant, NHS Highland , Surgical Lead, UK Med, Feb 2020 , Medical Advisor, Halo Trust
+Andy Kent, Orthopaedic Surgical Consultant, NHS Highland , Surgical Director at UK-Med, Medical Advisor at Halo Trust

 Andy was born in Malaysia and brought up and schooled in Fife, Scotland.
 He attended Edinburgh University Medical School and whilst there become a commissioned army officer in the Royal Army Medical Corp.
 He graduated in 1987.
 He trained in the services to become a consultant orthopaedic surgeon and was deployed throughout the globe including active duty is several austere and hostile environments.
 He completed a fellowship year in Baltimore, USA, specialising in trauma management.
 He was appointed as a consultant orthopaedic surgeon in NHS Highland in 2002 and continues to deliver both elective and trauma surgical services.
 Andy has always been engaged in training and humanitarian work.
-He continues to teach on Advanced Orthopaedic, ATLS, and primary trauma courses and very recently has been appointed as the Surgical Director for UK-Med.
-Andy is a medical advisor for the HALO trust and has recently deployed to Mosul for 2 months to support Iraqi colleagues manage battlefield civilian injuries.
-Andy has was appointed as Surgical Lead for UK Med in February 2020.
+He continues to teach on Advanced Orthopaedic, ATLS, and primary trauma courses and recently has been appointed as the Surgical Director for UK-Med.
+Andy is a medical advisor for the HALO trust and in 2021 completed a deployment to Mosul for two months to support Iraqi colleagues manage battlefield civilian injuries.
 He is the recipient of the RCSEd 2020 Tuanku Muhriz Fellowship.

-Phil Sharples, Senior Medical Director, United Global Healthcare Solutions
+Phil Sharples, Former Senior Medical Director, United Global Healthcare Solutions

 Governance, Purpose and Structures Work Stream Lead

 Phil brings considerable knowledge of the requirements of providing healthcare within a diverse range of remote, rural and humanitarian settings.
 Phil gained this experience from a career spanning service in the Royal Army Medical Corps, general medical practice and international assignments for a major energy company.
-Since 2006, Phil has worked for the world’s largest healthcare company supporting globally mobile populations by overseeing and implementing quality driven clinical services to corporate clients which deliver customer-centric solutions that enable better outcomes even in the world’s most challenging environments.
+In 2006, Phil joined the world’s largest healthcare company supporting globally mobile populations.
+Phil was responsible for overseeing and implementing quality driven clinical services to corporate clients which delivered customer-centric solutions and enabled better outcomes even in the world’s most challenging environments.
+Phil retired from his position as Senior Medical Director at United Global Healthcare Solutions in 2022.

 Ross Haworth, Managing Director, RH Limited